anchore/enterprise-docs/content/docs/installation/feeds/_index.md

 ---
-title: "Anchore Enterprise Feeds Installation"
+title: "Feeds Configuration"
+linkTitle: "Feeds"
-weight: 1
+weight: 4
 ---

+## Introduction

+In this section, you'll learn how what is required for configuring Anchore Engine to use the Anchore Enterprise Feeds.

 ### Requirements

-### Network
+#### Network

 - Ingress: Anchore Enterprise Feeds exposes a RESTful API by default on port 8228 however this port can be remapped.
 - Egress: Anchore Enterprise Feeds requires access to the upstream data feeds from supported Linux distributions and package registries